 one of the largest proteins

-that is coated for in our bodies.
+that is coded for in our bodies.

 That would mean that if you have

-a protein that is highly coated,
+a protein that is highly coded,

 it would also mean that it’s